| |

 Raised bed gardening extends the growing season for vegetables.
 You can plant earlier in the spring because the soil warms much more quickly.
 When one section of vegetables is done producing for the year, replace it with another variety that will thrive into the fall season.
 Traditional gardening aids like cages and trellises can be incorporated into the raised bed to make it more efficient.
 Thus, a raised vegetable bed will even be more productive.
 The raised bed should be constructed to suit your needs.
 Beds for vegetables can be constructed in any shape.
 Rectangles or squares are generally constructed and can be any dimension that suits your gardening desires.
 Gardening methods such as square foot gardening fit in nicely with raised beds.

 Raised flower beds or islands create a beautiful accent to the overall landscape of your yard.
 Terracing of the beds can also be incorporated for further effect.
-Place a raised bed to the entrance of your driveway, along a path, or as a border around your patio or deck.
-A particularly nice feature is to place a raised bed in the center of a crosswalk area.
+Place a raised bed next to the entrance of your driveway, along a path, or as a border around your patio or deck.

 As mentioned earlier, raised garden beds can be built a few feet off the ground and are easier for those of us with physical limitations to maintain.
 Weeding is less of a problem if the soil is carefully prepared.

 Construction material for raised bed gardening is purely personal choice.
 Wood, stones, or concrete blocks can be used to make the walls.
-There are many commercially available framing “systems” but you are just as well off by looking around and seeing what is available for free that can be recycled.
-Framing the raised bed is recommended, especially if your garden area slopes because it keeps the all the soil in the same spot.
+There are many commercially available framing systems but you are just as well off by looking around and seeing what is available for free that can be recycled. - Framing the raised bed can help contain the soil, especially if your garden area slopes.
 A heavy rain can wash away soil that is not contained.
 Raised bed gardening has been used in this manner for centuries as people all over the word have struggled to conform the landscape into productive farmland.

 Return to Home Page from Raised Bed Gardening